 I thought it was going to be a pretty simple project (note: I should banish that thought out of my mind every time I begin a new project).
 A circle skirt should take about 1 – 3 hours to make, and the top is shaped like a kaftan top.
 I use elastics so I don’t have to sew a zipper.
 Shouldn’t take me more than 10 hours to finish this circle skirt dress, right?

 Nope.
 There were several detours along the way, and working with plain knit fabric is actually a lot harder than I thought.
 Forming a good, flowing high-low shape with a slippery fabric is really difficult.
-However, after all’s said and done, it was a really wonderful learning experience and I have ideas to create more dresses in the future!
+However, after all’s said and done, it was a really wonderful learning experience.
+Moreover, I have ideas to create more dresses in the future!

 The high-low circle skirt dress isn’t my best work, but it looks cute overall.
 On the colder days, a wide belt to cinch the waist and a blazer (or a cropped jacket) can finish the look just fine.
 Life’s good :)